 What Happens If I Can't Pay My Mortgage Anymore?

-One question I get from people who are about to buy a home is about what happens if they cannot make their mortgage payments anymore.
-Buying a home is a big commitment and it locks you down to a specific geographic area.
+Buying a home is a big commitment, and it locks you down to a specific geographic area.
 But it also commits a solid portion of your income to the mortgage payments each month.
-It is a bit different than not paying your rent, because it can have a bigger affect on your credit score.
+It is a bit different than not paying your rent because it can have a bigger effect on your credit score.
 You should be sure you are ready to buy a home before you take the step to do it.

 When you cannot make your payments, your loan will go into default.
 The loan company can then take the home back from you and you are evicted from the home.
-This may sound like the solution to the problem, because you no longer live at the home.
+It may sound like the solution to the problem because you no longer live at the home.
 However, this does not mean that you are not responsible for the remainder of the loan.
-Generally, the banks will sale the bank owned property and you will be responsible for paying off the difference in the selling price and what you still owe on the loan.
+Generally, the banks will sale the bank owned property, and you will be responsible for paying off the difference in the selling price and what you still owe on the loan.

 If you are having a difficult time making your payments, you should contact your mortgage company right away to see if there are any programs that may be able to help you.
 You may be able to qualify for a temporary payment reduction or to refinance for a lower payment depending on where you live, and if you are past due on the loan or not.
 If you finance the loan so that it is longer, you can lower your monthly payment, but this does increase the amount of interest you will pay over the life of the payment.